How do we teach English at Albrighton Primary School & Nursery?

 Early Years Foundation Stage

 In the Early Years Foundation Stage, children participate in Literacy mornings where they are taught early writing skills.
-In addition to this they have a 20 minute phonics session from the Letters and Sounds scheme.
+In addition to this they have a 20 minute phonics session from the Albrighton Primary School Phonics Scheme.
+Children take home a reading book from the Phonics Bug Programme which are carefully selected and match the specific sounds taught.
 They also have plenty of opportunities for developing early reading skills and handwriting practice.
-Children are provided with writing opportunities during child initiated play in the role play and writing areas.
+Children are provided with writing opportunities during child-initiated play in the role play and writing areas.

 Key Stage 1

 In the Key Stage 1, children have a daily English lesson where writing skills are built on and developed from the EYFS.
-In addition to this they have a 20 minute phonics session from the Letters and Sounds scheme.
+In addition to this they have a 20 minute phonics session from the Albrighton Primary School Phonics Scheme.
 They also have opportunities for group, individual reading and handwriting practice.
 In Key Stage 1, children will be given opportunities to write through a cross curricular approach in other subjects.
 From Year 2 onwards children will have a weekly grammar lesson.

 Key Stage 2